microsoft/CromwellOnAzure/README.md

 .\deploy-cromwell-on-azure.exe --SubscriptionId 00000000-0000-0000-0000-000000000000 --RegionName westus2 --MainIdentifierPrefix coa
 ```

+A [test workflow](#Hello-World-WDL-test) is run to ensure successful deployment.
+If your [Batch account does not have enough resource quotas](https://docs.microsoft.com/en-us/azure/batch/batch-quota-limit#resource-quotas), you will see the error while deploying.
+You can request more quotas by following [these instructions](https://docs.microsoft.com/en-us/azure/batch/batch-quota-limit#increase-a-quota).

-Deployment can take up to 25 minutes to complete. **At installation, a user is created to allow managing the host VM with username "vmadmin".
+Deployment, including a small test workflow can take up to 25 minutes to complete. **At installation, a user is created to allow managing the host VM with username "vmadmin".
 The password is randomly generated and shown during installation.
 You may want to save the username, password and resource group name to allow for advanced debugging later.**

 Prepare, start or abort a workflow using instructions [here](docs/managing-your-workflow.md).